 This region is defined to enable the reduction of power from the in-block power to the baseline level in the FDD DL and the TDD regions.
 In the case of FDD downlink block transitional regions, the size is 10 MHz (which may be outside the FDD DL band).
 For TDD block transitional regions, the size is limited by the distance to the adjacent operator’s full-power block, or the distance to the lower or upper edge of the TDD band, in either case not more than 10 MHz (see Section X).

 The requirements for different types of base stations are defined in 5 MHz bandwidth, 0 – 5 MHz and 5 – 10 MHz offset from the upper and lower edges of an operator’s block.
 The FDD DL transitional levels have been derived from requirements for BS-to-UE and UE-to-BS interference requirements, whereas the TDD transitional levels have been derived from BS-to-BS interference requirements.
 The requirements are summarized in Table X.

+[Note: Add paragraph with explanation that this in combination with ACS of interfered operator is enough]

-Table 30: Transitional region power limits (dBm/5MHz e.i.r.p.) per antenna for different off-sets from lower or upper block-edge
+Transitional region power limits (dBm/5MHz e.i.r.p.) per antenna for different off-sets from lower or upper block-edge